vnsciptkid/GOOGLE-PYTHON-CLASS/README.md

   - Using name like str or list don't cause error but it will override system varialbes

   2.9.
 More on modules and their namespaces
+  - A module (*.py) can be imported to other module by : import nameModule.py
+  - Think Namespace as a containter of names.
+Name here can be function, variable.
+Name is connected with a namespace by '.'
+  - We can explicitly specify what name from namespace we want to import by : from namespaceX import name1, name2
+  - Then we can call these name by short names but it is not recommended, we want to know what name from what namespace

   2.10.
 Online help, help() and dir()